Nuvlio/ic-nuvlio.github.io/index.md

 Oracles Services by contacting <a href="https://www.nuvlio.com/contact-us" target="_blank" rel="noopener noreferrer">Nuvlio Contact</a>
 and our Team will help you to start working with the Nuvlio Oracles Services.

+# About Nuvlio

+Nuvlio is the company behind of a group of services of **risk intelligence** for agricultural commodities financial services like credit, insurance, reinsurance, trade finance, environmental services and other related services.

+The Nuvlio team combines over decades of experience on commodities financial markets with academic skills and research in the segments of data science and engineering at global scale using time and spatial information, aiming the solving of the major challenges of the commodities financial markets in the combination with the most advanced web3 systems, such as the <a href="https://internetcomputer.org/" target="_blank" rel="noopener noreferrer">Internet Computer</a>.